Procedure for patients with advanced shoulder arthritis.

 Total Shoulder Arthroplasty

-Some patients with advanced shoulder arthritis and an intact rotator cuff may be a candidate for a total shoulder arthroplasty (aka a total shoulder replacement).
+Some patients with advanced shoulder arthritis and an intact rotator cuff may be a candidate for a total shoulder arthroplasty (aka total shoulder replacement).
 It is important to take into consideration the patient’s age and functional status when considering this option.
 The total shoulder replacement will help decrease pain and allow the patient to return to daily activities.
 It is generally not designed for heavy laborers or those involved in daily strenuous activities.
-The surgery involves replacing two components from within the shoulder, the humeral head (ball) and the glenoid (socket).
+The surgery involves replacing two components from within the shoulder: the humeral head (ball) and the glenoid (socket).
 The patient will begin gentle range of motion shortly after surgery.
-The patient’s progress will be followed closely by their surgeon and physical therapist at follow up post-operative appointments.
+The patient’s progress will be followed closely by their surgeon and physical therapist at follow-up appointments.

 Reverse Total Shoulder Arthroplasty

 This surgery is reserved for patients with advanced shoulder arthritis in combination with a torn and retracted rotator cuff.
 The reverse shoulder arthroplasty changes the dynamics of the shoulder so that the deltoid muscle takes the place of the rotator cuff when elevating the arm.
-The native humeral head is replaced with the socket portion of the arthroplasty and the glenoid is replaced with the ball portion of the arthroplasty.
+The native humeral head is replaced with the socket portion of the arthroplasty, and the glenoid is replaced with the ball portion of the arthroplasty.
 Shoulder range of motion will likely still be limited after surgery, but pain will be relieved once the arthritic joint is replaced.